ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

     terraform init
     terraform plan
     terraform apply     # Approve this request with "yes" when Terraform prompt occurs

-    # Take a note of the "cluster_endpoint", it will be used to access the web app
     ```
 4. Connect to the cluster and get node information:
     ```bash